githubcrce/img2pdf/README.md

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.
-Yash trying to mess up your work, you are not safe if i can merge without permission
+Yash trying to mess up your work, you are not safe if i can merge without permission.
+Now Creating things in my forked repository and will create a Pull request